-- The Electronics Shop at the Laboratory for Laser Energetics provides electronics services from engineering, design, manufacture, assembly, and test to repair.
+- The Electronics Shop provides the full range of electronics services from engineering, design, manufacture, assembly, and test to repair.
 The shop specialized in design and fabrication of highly sensitive and fast instrumentation, detection, data acquisition and control systems employing embedded microprocessor hardware and software, power supplies, RF analog designs, etc., to support specialized research projects.
 Printed circuit board layout and manufacturing facilities exist in-house.
 The services of the Electronics Shop are available to any University customer.
 The present shop rate is $70/hour.

 - Contact: Robert Peck, (585) 275-8956, email@example.com